 Passion and responsibility

 Along with passion comes responsibility.
-That’s because there’s always the risk of working on projects you initially think are right and which you find enjoyable, but when you take a closer look, you realize these projects don’t advance your business.
+That’s because there’s always the risk of working on projects you initially think are right and which you find enjoyable.
+But when you take a closer look, you realize these projects don’t advance your business.
 Either they don’t create additional income, improve your current services, or effectively market your services.

 Remember, you are the boss.
 The growth of your business relies on you.
 As a growth minded entrepreneur, don’t settle for doing things as you’ve always done.
-Instead consistently strive to improve your impact and effectiveness.
+Instead, consistently strive to improve your impact and effectiveness.

 Continuously check to verify that you’re growing in the right direction.
 Because sometimes your choices will lead you astray.
 Once you’re aware that you’ve veered off path, course correct to get back on course as quickly as you can.

 Check out these recommendations for a business to be successful.
 These tips are especially for you – the passionate, energetic and determined business owner – to follow.
 They’re your guide to steadily keep you on course.
-Your business and your clients will benefit.

 Follow These 5 Recommendations for a Business to Be Successful